syncfusion-content/uwp-docs/uwp/Digital-Gauge/Digital-Characters.md

 # Digital Characters in UWP Digital Gauge (SfDigitalGauge)

 The digital characters in the digital gauge can be viewed in different types of segments.
 These digital characters are displayed in the digital gauge by setting the [Value](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_Value) property of type string.
-For initial setup of the control, see Getting Started.

 By default, the [CharacterType](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_CharacterType) property is set to `SegmentSeven`.
 The following sample uses the default segment type to render the value "GAUGE".